cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

     - 3 = multiple teams, roles, or repos to coordinate
 - **Uncertainty**
     - 1 = well documented and understood
-    - 4 = yolo! there *may* be dragons but the team doesn't know
+    - 3 = yolo! there *may* be dragons but the team doesn't know
 - **Risk**
     - 1 = completely iterative / reusable / salvageable
     - 3 = all or nothing

 ## Comparison to other tools

-A significantly more common tool teams reach for is the [impact/effort matrix](https://www.learnleansigma.com/guides/impact-effort-matrix/).
+Another commonly tool for backlog prioritization is the [impact / effort matrix](https://www.learnleansigma.com/guides/impact-effort-matrix/).

-While the matrix is easier to get started with, there are a few reasons I don't love using it with technical backlogs:
+While the matrix may appear easier to get started with, there are a few reasons I don't love using it with technical backlogs:

 1. Impact of items highly subjective and requires broad knowledge of the organization
     - We want to include as many engineers as we can (just like refinement of our product backlog), but less senior or tenured engineers may not have enough context to gauge impact